-Don't sleep on this exclusive deal: Yana's famous body pillow is 20% off right now | CNN Underscored
+Don’t sleep on this exclusive deal: Yana’s famous body pillow is 20% off right now | CNN Underscored

 For those of us who love to curl up with a body pillow at night, Yana has one of the best around.
 Made from organic, luxurious textiles, it’s a great little or big spoon at night and can curl around you for lower back support.
 Plus, it provides a place to prop up your book or laptop while you work from the sofa during the day.

-Now, with the exclusive code UNDERSCORED20, you can save 20% on the well-engineered pillow during the entire month of August.
+Now, with the exclusive code CNN20, you can save 20% on the well-engineered pillow — plus everything else the site has to offer — during the entire month of February.
 It’s the perfect opportunity to make an investment in your sleep (after all, it makes up about a third of your life!).

 The brand says that it has worked hard to “perfect the art and science of tonight’s sleep,” and the contours of this U-shaped pillow reflect the thought the brand has put into its ergonomics, which “promote deep, transformative sleep.”